avarshvir/Satellite_Orbit_Trajectory_Predictor/README.md

-# Satellite Orbit / Trajectory Predictor
+# Satellite Orbit Trajectory Predictor

-A machine learning system that forecasts a satellite's future orbit by learning how its orbital elements evolve over time.
-The model is a Long Short-Term Memory (LSTM) network trained on one year of real tracking data for the International Space Station (ISS), and it reconstructs the satellite's three-dimensional position from the predicted elements using the SGP4 propagator.
+A machine learning system that forecasts a satellites future orbit by learning how its orbital elements evolve over time.
+The model is a Long Short-Term Memory (LSTM) network trained on one year of real tracking data for the International Space Station (ISS), and it reconstructs the satellites 3-dimensional position from the predicted elements using the SGP4 propagator.

-The project was built as an end-to-end, production-oriented pipeline: it downloads real data automatically, transforms it, trains a model, evaluates the result in physically meaningful units (kilometers), and exposes an interactive demonstration through a web interface.
-Although it is validated on the ISS, the pipeline is satellite-agnostic and can be pointed at any catalogued object by changing a single identifier.
+It is ready-to-use system that handles everything automatically: it pulls live data, clean it, trains a model, and measures accuracy in real-world units like kilometers through an interactive web demo.
+I tested it on the ISS, but you can easily point it at any other satellite or tracked object just by changing a single ID.

 ---